-Evidence submitted, including discovery documents, shall be limited to that for decision and shall include only essential portions of transcripts or exhibits referenced in the memorandum.
+Evidence submitted, including discovery documents, shall be limited to that necessary for decision and shall include only essential portions of transcripts or exhibits referenced in the memorandum.

-When a substantial number of pages of deposition transcripts or exhibits must be referenced for the full and fair presentation of a matter, counsel shall simply reference in their memoranda the specific pages at which key testimony is found, and assure that a copy of the entire transcript or exhibit is timely filed with the Clerk.
-Counsel shall assure that all transcripts relied upon include all corrections made by the witness pursuant to Fed.
+When a substantial number of pages of deposition transcripts or exhibits must be referenced for the full and fair presentation of a matter, the parties shall refer in their memoranda the specific pages at which key testimony is found and ensure that a copy of the entire transcript or exhibit is timely filed with the Clerk.
+The parties shall ensure that all transcripts relied upon include all corrections made by the witness pursuant to Fed.
 R. Civ.
-P. 30(e).
+P. 30(e) and the certification pursuant to Fed.
+R. Civ.
+P. 30(f).